-It may be changing and being disrupted (debatable) by regular or real-time feedback mechanisms but regardless employee data collection will continue.
+It may be changing and being disrupted (debatable) by regular or real-time continuous listening and other feedback mechanisms.
+Regardless, employee survey data collection will continue.

 I am, however, constantly amazed by the amount of power that is overlooked with these surveys.
 We’re gathering some incredibly powerful and telling data.
 Yet, we barely use a portion of the informational wealth it holds.

 Why?
 Most organizations don’t know how to leverage the confidential survey correctly and maintain the privacy provisions they agreed with your employees during data collection.

 Specifically, you are missing out on connecting survey answers to post survey behaviors.
 Did the people who said they were going to leave actually leave?
 Did the people who answered they lack opportunity for training, actually take a training course when offered?
 Did a person who saw a lack of advancement opportunity leave the company for a promotion?
 How do employee rewards affect subsequent engagement scores?
 And of course there are hundreds of examples that could be thrown out there, it is almost a limitless source of questioning, you don’t get this level of analysis ROI from any other data source.

 Anonymous vs. Confidential Surveys

 First, let me bring anyone up to speed who isn’t familiar with the difference.
 An anonymous survey is one where all data is collected without any identifiers at all on the data.
 It is impossible to link back to a person.
 There’s very little you can do with this data apart from what is collected at the time of questioning.